In the coming days we will have the first important events and news on European Territorial Cooperation 2021-2027. Let’s find out together

 As you may recall, European Territorial Cooperation is an integral part of the European Union’s Cohesion Policy, is financed by the Structural Funds (particularly the ERDF) and promotes collaboration between territories of different EU member states, with joint actions aimed at addressing common problems and objectives.
 Provides for three areas of action, with the following indicative allocations for the period 2021-2027:

-Funds earmarked for Territorial Cooperation have a very broad scope of intervention, potentially spanning many areas of common interest to European regions: proposing (in line with the 2021-2027 programming of the Structural Funds) to building a Europe “smarter,” “greener,” more connected, more “social,” and closer to citizens-but also safer and with better cooperative governance.
+The funds earmarked for Territorial Cooperation have a very broad scope of intervention, potentially spanning many areas of common interest to European regions: proposing (in line with the 2021-2027 programming of the Structural Funds) to build a “smarter,” “greener,” more connected, “social,” and more citizen-friendly Europe-but also safer and with better governance of cooperation.

 An overview

 Territorial Cooperation Programs involve a two-tiered process of elaboration and approval: community programming and programming by the specific Managing Authority (as is the case for Operational Programs required for the execution of Structural Funds).
 The process of developing and approving the specific Territorial Cooperation programs is still ongoing, with different levels of progress depending on the program.
-For this reason, our Guide does not yet report the details, and the reference site itself is still more focused on 2014-2020 programming.
-The first Territorial Cooperation programs will be approved this fall and the others will follow in the following months.
+For this reason, our Guide does not yet give details of them, and the reference site itself is still more focused on 2014-2020 programming.
+The first Territorial Cooperation programs will be approved this fall, and the others will follow in the months to come.
 However, we can already provide some previews of some of the most important Territorial Cooperation programs.
 Where do we stand?

 Transnational Cooperation